aldricpinto/tabsdedemo/README.md

 A mock data stack built to demonstrate how I'd approach the first data engineer role at Tabs.

 Tabs automates the contract-to-cash lifecycle.
-The data infrastructure underneath that — pipelines, models, metrics, quality checks — is what this project is about.
+The data infrastructure underneath that (pipelines, models, metrics, quality checks) is what this project is about.

 ---